Stroke - risk factors

 - Limiting how much alcohol you drink.
 Women should have no more than 1 drink a day, and men no more than 2 a day.

 - Not using cocaine and other recreational drugs.

-Birth control pills (particularly the estrogen content) can raise your risk of blood clots.
+Birth control pills (particularly those with higher estrogen content) can raise your risk of blood clots.
 Clots are more likely in women who also smoke and who are older than 35.
-Talk with your doctor about other birth control options that do not increase the risk of blood clots.
+Talk with your provider about other birth control options that do not increase the risk of blood clots.